AxelReid/webtronics-test/README.md

-**To task giver: I didn't well understand what you meant about how to create the feedbacks part, so i did integrate the api to the contact form**
+**To task giver: I didn't well understand what you meant about how to create the feedbacks part because there is no feedbacks section in the design so i integrated the api to the contact form**

 ## Getting Started